socketsupply/socket/README.md

 # SYNOPSIS

-Build fast, light-weight UIs with any backend.
+Build and package fast, light-weight web-based UIs with any backend.

-# DESCRIPTION

-A webview that uses libuv to spawn and communicate with any arbitrary child process (ie, node, rust, etc).

 # HIGHLIGHTS